 You might be asking yourself – Are guided tours worth it?

-The short answer is that it really depends on what you’re looking to see when you’re traveling abroad, what your budget is and how comfortable you are planning your own trip.
+It depends on what you’re looking to see when you’re traveling abroad.
+You also have to factor in your budget and consider whether or not you’re comfortable planning your own trip.

-There are definitely some benefits to taking advantage of the services offered by a guided tour but it’s also fun to do your own thing and explore on your own.
+There are plenty of advantages to going on a guided tour.
+We can also be fun to do your own thing and explore on your own.